projectacrn/acrn-hypervisor/doc/tutorials/using_sdc2_mode_on_nuc.rst

    GVT-g feature for that VM.
 Refer the :ref:`APL_GVT-g-hld` for detailed information.

-Here's a screen shot of the resuting launch of the Clear Linux and Ubuntu User VMs, with a Clear Linux Service VM:
+Here's a screen shot of the resulting launch of the Clear Linux and Ubuntu User VMs, with a Clear Linux Service VM:

 .. figure:: images/sdc2-launch-2-laag.png